chihsinh/repo-finder/README.md

 #### Search by names
 Users can search repositories by names.
 The application returns repositories with names containing the keyword.
 #### Filter by languages
 While searching, users can choose to filter repositories in certain languages.
-If no specific language is selected, the application searches for corresponding repositories in all languages.
+If no specific language is selected, the application searches for repositories in all languages.
 #### Sort results
 Users can sort the results by name, language and number of stars, by clicking on the column names.
 #### Show more information
 Users can view more information, such as the owner and the description of each repository, by clicking on the arrow next to the repository name.
+#### Clear input
+Users can clear all input fields by clicking on the clear button.

 ### Packages used
 - [@octokit/rest](https://octokit.github.io/rest.js/v18)